443eb9/bevy_entitiles/README.md

 # Bevy EntiTiles 🗺️

 A tilemap library for bevy.
-With many algorithms built in.
+With many great utilities built in.

 This repo is under maintenance as long as this message exists. ( Hope this message can bring you peace of mind.
 Yeah, that's childish :p )

 Notice that the following progress may **not up to date**.
-Check the `README.md` in `dev` brach to get the latest progress!
+Check the `README.md` in `dev` branch to get the latest progress!

 ## Currently Working On